 For Experienced 360 Shooters

 The Nano S is designed for beginners but has features that are attractive to experienced shooters as well.
-First is the stabilization, which has been significantly improved over the original Insta360 Nano.
+First is the stabilization, which has been significantly improved over the original Insta360 Nano, and is quite effective (see the test below).
 It also has manual exposure, shutter priority, and ISO priority (these exposure modes are available even for video, which is an unusual feature for consumer 360 cameras).
 It can also capture photos in DNG raw format (which Insta360 Studio can stitch in DNG raw domain) and can shoot videos in log mode.

-Compared to other 360 cameras, the Nano S has above average levels of detail and resolution.
+Image quality: Compared to other 360 cameras, the Nano S has above average levels of detail and resolution.
+It also has good dynamic range.
+Backlit subjects still have sufficient detail.
 However, its photo and video quality are not as good as that of its big brother, the Insta360 ONE.
 In particular, the bit depth are a bit lower than the ONE.
 Nonetheless, you can get good photos and videos from the Nano S so long as you work within its limits, such as using a low ISO.

 While the stabilization feature works very well, it requires the Nano S to be connected to a phone — there is no stabilization when the Nano S is used independently, unlike the ONE, which is stabilized whether or not it is used with a phone.
 Because of these characteristics, for experienced shooters I would still recommend the Insta360 ONE instead of the Nano S. (However, it is not clear whether the ONE will also get the 360 video call mode, or the Multiview mode.)
 Experienced users could get the Nano S as a backup, or to compliment their existing 360 camera(s) with the Nano S’ features.